-As of March 24, there are 152 confirmed cases of coronavirus COVID-19 in San Francisco.
+As of May 13th, there are 1994 confirmed cases of COVID-19 in San Francisco with 35 deaths

 San Francisco issued a Stay at Home order effective Tuesday, March 17, 2020.